 Research into how humans learn suggests that education is most effective if we encounter a new concept or skill in several different ways, followed by the opportunity to practice it and then to apply it to new situations.
-I have tried to embrace this theory in my design of this course.
-For most topics, you'll have the opportunity to read about them, to hear me talk about them, to think about them on your own and in class, to answer questions on them, to apply them both in your mind and with your hands, and then to try them out in novel situations.
-In order to give you multiple ways to explore new concepts, I will structure some of our class meetings differently than a conventional lecture.
-And because it is my fundamental assumption that I am here as your partner in learning, I invite you to join me in taking responsibility for your education.
-For instance, I expect that you, as an experienced student at Denison, have learned to read textbooks in a sophisticated fashion, and I will therefore typically NOT simply re-cover the material in your text.
-Rather, I expect you to come to class each day prepared to actively engage the material, and I will intentionally spend much of our class time in ways that I feel complement the text rather than reiterate it.
-I will be disappointed if you have not spent enough time outside of class with your text and notes in order to understand and be able to contribute to the class conversation.
-To help focus your reading and thinking, I will often provide comments and questions to follow up on the day's class and prepare for the next session.
+I've tried to embrace this theory in my design of this course.
+I'll try to give you opportunities to engage the course material by reading about it, seeing it happen, doing it with your hands, thinking about it, and discussing it with your classmates.
+I'll structure our class time in ways intended to help you review, reinforce, and synthesize all the material in the course.
+There will be opportunities over the course of the term for you to practice making observations and reaching conclusions on the basis of those observations, and there will be times when I will ask you to make predictions of the behavior of chemical phenomena on the basis of what you have observed and learned.

-I will structure our class time in ways intended to help you review, reinforce, and synthesize the material in the text.
-I will do some lecturing, we will do some (both large and small) group discussions, and I will at times ask probing questions.
-There will be opportunities over the course of the term for you to practice making observations and reaching conclusions on the basis of those observations.
-In keeping with my goals for this course, there will be many times when I will ask you to make predictions of the behavior of biochemical systems on the basis of what you have already learned.
-Throughout, I will be looking more for evidence that you are trying to learn and to think than for evidence that you have the "right" answers.
-I will ask questions not to be cruel or "tough", but rather because I believe it is my job to help you learn to learn and learn to think critically.
-That said, please note that although I will endeavor to structure this class to maximize your benefit from it, I recognize that I am fallible (!) and that we don't all learn in the same ways, so I strongly encourage you to share your feelings about the class with me as we go along!
+Throughout these classroom activities, I'll be looking more for evidence that you're trying to learn and trying to think than for evidence that you have the "right" answers.
+I will ask you for predictions and calculations and observations, not to be cruel or "tough" or to "put you on the spot", but rather because I believe it is my job to help you learn to learn and learn to think critically.
+(Even though I believe that this is one of the most effective ways to help you learn, I'm also aware that different people learn best in different ways, so please let me know if you feel uncomfortable with this approach to classroom learning!)

-This class format is most effective when every member of the class is engaged.
+This class will be most effective when every member of the class is engaged.
 If class members either dominate, distract from, or withdraw from the class, we are all likely to learn less.
 I will therefore base part of your grade on my evaluation of your contribution to the class discourse.
-That doesn't mean that you have to say a lot in class, or that every comment or answer you give has to be "right".
+That doesn't mean that you should feel compelled to say a lot in class, or that every comment or answer you give has to be "right".
 On the contrary, we often learn much more from our mistaken answers than from our correct ones.
 Accordingly, I will note only whether your comments and answers indicate (a) that you are coming to class prepared and (b) that you are thinking.
-Of course, this also means that you must generally be present in class (and you must arrive on time), for if you aren't there, it will be difficult for you to contribute to the class and to show me that you're exploring and thinking.
+Of course, this also means that you must generally be present in class (and you must arrive on time), for if you aren't there, it will be difficult for you to contribute to the class and to show me that you're engaged and thinking.

-More specifically, if you must be absent from any laboratory or exam day, please see me beforehand if at all possible, and in any case be prepared to rigorously justify your absence (with supporting documentation from, for example, Student Health or the Academic Support office).
+Does that mean that I will take role everyday and penalize you for absences?
+No, but if you feel that you must be absent from any laboratory or exam day, please see me beforehand if at all possible, and in any case be prepared to rigorously justify your absence (with supporting documentation from, for example, Student Health or the Academic Support office).
 Absence on a test date will result in a score of zero for that test if you have not previously made an arrangement with me to take the test at another time.
-You're responsible for all class material whether you're present at all class meetings or not, so be sure to make arrangements with me and with your classmates to obtain the information that we covered in class on any days that you are not present.
-Having said all that, of course, I realize that life has a tendency to bring us surprises at inopportune times; I will try in every situation to be as understanding and creative in accommodating your unique constraints as I can without compromising my ability to be fair to the class as a whole.
+You are responsible for all class material whether you are present at all class meetings or not, so be sure to make arrangements with me and with your classmates to obtain the information that we covered in class on any days that you are not present.